 About the artist

-The work in Ziering’s studio has always been divided between his passion for pastels and his commissioned illustration projects.
-The artist is determined to divide his time in order to express and examine his personal visions.
+Bob lives in New York City and draws everyday.
+The work in his studio has always been divided between his great passion for pastels and his commissioned illustration projects.
+He remains determined to divide his time in order to express and examine his personal visions.
 These long-term explorations have resulted in a large body of work, several series and many diverse themes: Twilight of the Gorilla had it’s first exhibition in New York, at The Central Park Zoo in 1994, and has subsequently been exhibited in Chicago at The Lincoln Park Zoo, and most recently, at The Butler Institute Of American Art in Ohio in 2017.
 Rembrandt: 40 Years of a Face and Rembrandt and The Jews of Jodenbreestraat, explore in pastel, both the Dutch artist’s face over a period of over 40 years as well as the remarkable faces and studies of his Jewish neighbors in seventeenth century Amsterdam.
-A lifelong interest in African tribal art resulted in a series of drawings interpreting two thousand year old Nigerian terra cotta sculptures entitiled Nok Nok, were exhibited at the Tambaran Gallery and the Amyas Naegele Gallery in NY.
+A lifelong interest in African tribal art resulted in a series of drawings interpreting two thousand year old Nigerian terra cotta sculptures entitled Nok, Nok.
+These were exhibited at the Tambaran Gallery and the Amyas Naegele Gallery in NY.
 An early drawing group of erotic works was presented in a one-man exhibition, titled Secret Sex at The Leslie Lohman Foundation in NY.
 US Presidents and The Gym, My Models And Me were both exhibited at the Leslie-Lohman Prince Street Gallery in SOHO NY in 2016.

 Bob Ziering was born in Brooklyn, NY in 1932.
 According to his mother, he began life “drawing in the womb”.
 It certainly may be true for it seems that once he arrived, drawing became his life’s ambition.
 One poignant event Ziering recounts from childhood places him outside a Brooklyn movie theatre drawing the broadside characters from Walt Disney’s Snow White.
 The manager was so impressed with what he saw that the young artist was ushered into the theatre to see the show free of charge.
 And so his talent was noticed and commented on as a very young child and his early life was never without encouragement to hone his skills.